-Since the release of Windows 8, Microsoft has pushed users to log into the Windows operating system with a Microsoft account and Windows 10 is no different.
-Right from the moment of installation, Windows 10 tries to push users to sign in with a Microsoft account.
+Since the release of Windows 8, Microsoft has pushed users to log into the Windows operating system with a Microsoft account, and Windows 10 is no different.
+Right from the installation moment, Windows 10 tries to push users to sign in with a Microsoft account.

 Microsoft account in Windows 10

-For example, if you are using a local user account and signed in to the Store app with a Microsoft account, you will often get a prompt asking to enter your local user account to easily switch accounts. your local user account to a Microsoft account.
+For example, if you were using a local user account and signed in to the Store app with a Microsoft account, you will often get a prompt asking to enter your local user account to switch accounts easily.
+Your local user account to a Microsoft account.

-If you’re not interested in Cortana] or are in an area where Cortana isn’t currently available, you can block or completely disable Microsoft accounts in Windows 10.
+If you’re not interested in Cortana] or are in an area where Cortana isn’t currently available, you can block or altogether disable Microsoft accounts in Windows 10.

 For those curious, you’ll be able to install apps from the Store even after disabling or blocking your Microsoft account.

 How to block or disable Microsoft account in Windows 10:

 Note: Since Local Group Policy Editor is not available in the Home edition of Windows 10, this guide is limited to Windows 10 Pro and Enterprise editions.
 We will try to add a workaround for users on Home edition to block Microsoft accounts through Registry.

 Step 1: Type Edit group policy in Start menu or toolbox search box and then press Enter key to open Local Group Policy Editor.

 Or you can also type Gpedit.msc in the search box or Run command and then press the Enter key to open the group policy editor.